NURS 3208-001 Care of Childbearing Families: Clinical Application

 Please check the schedule for recent updates on Class Dates & Room.

-Please check the schedule for recent updates on class dates and room assignments.
-Additionally, please refer to the schedule and combined course calendar posted on Canvas.
+Please check the schedule and the 3207/3208 combined course calendar posted on CANVAS for recent updates on class dates and room assignments.

-The first day of clinical activities will be held on Thursday, August 30, 2018 for Clinical and Course Orientation.
-Attendance is Mandatory.
+The first day of clinical activities will be held on Thursday, January 11, 2018 for Clinical/Hospital Orientation.
+Attendance is mandatory.

-After this initial orientation, students will be assigned to a morning or afternoon skills lab.
-The assignments will be made after the final determination of clinical group placements.
+Students will be assigned to a morning or afternoon skills lab following the final determination of clinical group assignments.
 Students are required to attend skills lab every Thursday for the first four weeks of the semester.
-Additionally, students will be assigned varied clinical activities, such as simulation, which may also occur on a Thursday throughout the semester.

-For full calendar, course information and specific course details, please refer to the information posted in Canvas.
+For full calendar information and specific details of the course, please refer to the information posted in CANVAS.

 © School of Nursing | The University of Texas Health Science Center at San Antonio

 Links provided from Health Science Center School of Nursing pages to other websites do not constitute or imply an endorsement of those sites, their content, or products and services associated with those sites.